-Phylogenetics of Archaea, Life in extreme environments, Biogeography, Ecology, Central Metabolism, Sulfur Metabolism, Methanogenesis, Genetic Exchange, Gene Expression, Growth and Stress Physiology, Archaea in Biotechnology.
+404G Biology of Archaea.
+(3) Knowing an organism by its genome, Archaeal Cell Structure, Molecular Phylogenetics of Archaea, Life in extreme environments, Biogeography, Ecology, Central Metabolism, Sulfur Metabolism, Methanogenesis, Genetic Exchange, Gene Expression, Growth and Stress Physiology, Archaea in Biotechnology.
 Prerequisites: BIOL 330, BIOL 340, and MICR 200 (C grade or better).
 MICR 400 would be useful but not required.

-- 405G Virology.
+405G Virology.
 (3) A study of the biological characteristics of animal, plant, and bacterial viruses and the viruses which cause disease.
-Prerequisites: BOT 200 (C grade or better), ZOOL 200 (C grade or better) and MICR 200 (C grade or better); graduate standing in biology. - 423G Phycology.
+Prerequisites: BOT 200 (C grade or better), ZOOL 200 (C grade or better) and MICR 200 (C grade or better); graduate standing in biology.

+423G Phycology.
 (3) Morphology, taxonomy, physiology, genetics, and ecology of the algae, particularly freshwater forms.
 May not be taken by students who bave completed BOT 423.
+Prerequisites: BOT

+Biology

-Prerequisites: BOT 200 (C grade or better) and ZOOL 200 (C grade or better); graduate standing in biology. - 434G Immunology.
+200 (C grade or better) and ZOOL 200 (C grade or better); graduate standing in biology.

+434G Immunology.
 (3) A study of antigens and antibodies, the immune response and immunity, immunological testing, allergy and hypersensitivity, transplantation, and autoimmune disease.
 Laboratory includes selected immunological techniques.

-Prerequisites: One year of chemistry, BOT 200 (C grade or better), ZOOL 200 (C grade or better), and MICR 200 (C grade or better); graduate standing in biology. - 451G Microbial Ecology.
-(3) Ecobiology of the major microbial groups and their role in processing carbonaceous and geochemical elements in aquatic and terrestrial environments.
-Prerequisites: BOT 200 (C grade or better), ZOOL 200 (C grade or better) and MICR 200 (C grade or better) graduate standing in biology. - 460G Parasitology.
+Prerequisites: One year of chemistry, BOT 200 (C grade or better), ZOOL 200 (C grade or better), and MICR 200 (C grade or better); graduate standing in biology.

+451G Environmental Microbiology.
+(3) An exploration of how microorganisms interact in the environment and how this knowledge of microbiology can be used to address environmental issues such as ecosystem health, pollutant bioremediation, pathogen transport, sustainable agriculture, water quality, and wastewater treatment.
+Prerequisites: BOT 200 (C or better), ZOOL 200 (C or better), and ENG 280; or permission of the instructor.

+460G Parasitology.
 (3) Ecology and evolutionary relationships of parasitic eukaryotes.
 Emphasis on parasites of humans.
-Prerequisites: BOT 200 (C grade or better) and ZOOL 200 (C grade or better); graduate standing in biology. - 461G Plant Pathology.
+Prerequisites: BOT 200 (C grade or better) and ZOOL 200 (C grade or better); graduate standing in biology.

+461G Plant Pathology.
 (3) Principles of phytopathology including the causal agents, development, diagnosis, and control of plant diseases.
 May not be taken by students who have completed BOT 461.
-Prerequisites: BOT 200 (C grade or better), ZOOL 200 (C grade or better), and MICR 200 (C grade or better) or permission of instructor. - 463G Pathogenic Bacteriology.
+Prerequisites: BOT 200 (C grade or better), ZOOL 200 (C grade or better), and MICR 200 (C grade or better) or permission of instructor.

+463G Pathogenic Bacteriology.
 (3) The study of bacteria, rickettsia, mycoplasma, and chlamydia which cause disease in humans.
-Prerequisites: BOT 200 (C grade or better), ZOOL 200 (C grade or better) and MICR 200 (C grade or better); graduate standing in biology. - 4646 Medical Mycology.
+Prerequisites: BOT 200 (C grade or better), ZOOL 200 (C grade or better) and MICR 200 (C grade or better), graduate standing in biology.

+464G Medical Mycology.
 (3) The study of fungi which cause disease in humans.
-Prerequisites: BOT 200 (C grade or better) and ZOOL 200 (C grade or better), one advanced course in microbiology (preferably MICR 401 or 463) or permission of the instructor; graduate standing in biology. - 465G Industrial and Fermentation Microbiology.
+Prerequisites: BOT 200 (C grade or better) and ZOOL 200 (C grade or better), one advanced course in microbiology (preferably MICR 401 or 463) or permission of the instructor; graduate standing in biology.

+465G Industrial and Fermentation Microbiology.
 (3) Examines the commercial use and large-scale cultivation of microorganisms to produce natural products and processes of major economic, environmental, and social importance.
 Laboratory exercises in microbial fermentation processes.
-Prerequisites: BOT 200 (C grade or better), MICR 200 (C grade or better), and ZOOL 200 (C grade or better). - 575 Special Topics.
+Prerequisites: BOT 200 (C grade or better), MICR 200 (C grade or better), and ZOOL 200 (C grade or better).

+575 Special Topics.
 (1-3, repeatable) This course explores advanced topics in microbiology of current interest, which are not assigned or covered in other courses in the department.
 The course format will vary depending on the topic, instructor and students' needs.
 See course schedule for description.
-Prerequisites:

-Permission of the instructor; graduate standing in biology.
+Prerequisites: Permission of the instructor; graduate standing in biology.